zeebinz/rarinfo/README.md

 Class for inspecting the contents of PAR2 parity files and reporting on the archives that they cover.

+- 1.7 Changed getFileList() to return empty array on error
 - 1.6 Added support for ArchiveInfo
 - 1.5 Improved analysis performance
 - 1.4 Added support for byte ranges